2022 WNBA Commissioner's Cup: Funding to Local Non-Profits

-New this year will be incentives to win with money going to local nonprofits.
+New this year, there will be incentives to win with money for local nonprofits.
 The WNBA will donate $2,000 to the chosen organization of each cup game's winning team and an additional $500 to the losing team's organization.
 In the Championship Game for the Commissioner's Cup, the league will donate $10,000 to the winning team's chosen organization and $5,000 to the organization of the runner-up.
 The accumulating donation dollars will be presented to each organization at the conclusion of the Commissioner's Cup.